Note: The Cathedral Cove Walk was reopened on December 1st, 2024.

 This is Gemstone Bay, you can see two people with snorkel equipment here.
 Thankfully the waves are chilled out as they close in on the boulders.

-Gemstone Bay: If you’ve got snorkeling equipment with you, you’ll want to visit Gemstone Bay (assuming conditions are nice) to do the the snorkel trail.
+Gemstone Bay (closed as of Dec 2024): If you’ve got snorkeling equipment with you, you’ll want to visit Gemstone Bay (assuming conditions are nice) to do the the snorkel trail.

 There’s no sandy beach at this bay, it’s all boulders and while I can’t comment on the quality of snorkeling, it’s definitely something different from everything else along the Cathedral Cove walkway.
 And no, I didn’t find any gems.